 One argument is that the UK should have different minimum wage rates for different parts of the country.
-For example, average wages rates are much higher in London than the north of England.
+For example, average wages rates are much higher in London than in the north of England.
 Therefore, arguably there should be a higher minimum wage rate in London.

 Other Factors Taken into Consideration

 - Wage differentials.
-Will an increase in the minimum wage affect over pay scales, e.g. if the lowest get paid more, will middle ranking workers demand higher wages to maintain a wage differential.
+Will an increase in the minimum wage affect over pay scales, e.g. if the lowest get paid more, will middle-ranking workers demand higher wages to maintain a wage differential.

 - Elasticity of demand.
-If demand for labour is highly inelastic, then higher wages may not cause unemployment.
+If the demand for labour is highly inelastic, then higher wages may not cause unemployment.